There are many methods of war tax resistance. Each accomplishes a different set of goals and involves a different level of personal risk.

 “I didn’t have to lower my income.
 I’ve lived frugally for years, and it wasn’t much of an adjustment to simply stop the paychecks.
 My expenses haven’t changed much from when I made corporate wages to now.
 In fact, my monthly budget has remained the same for over 6 years now.
 Some things increase in price, and others decrease.
 I’m comfortable.” — Fred Ecks

 You may be surprised to learn that more than a third of those people who file tax returns in the United States already live under the income tax line.
-In 2010, 58.4 million Americans filed tax returns showing that they owed no federal income tax all year — either they paid none at all to begin with, or they got back a refund for every cent they paid.
+In 2010, 58.4 million Americans filed tax returns showing that they owed no federal income tax all year — either they paid none at all to begin with, or they got back a refund for every cent they paid during the year.

 |Year||Number of Zero-Tax Filers||Zero-Tax Filers as a Percent of All Filers|